timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 `dao-api` has no dependencies.

 ### Visibility
-`dao-api` is an API package that is shared between bundles: e.g. `RestComponentImpl`, `PersonDaoImpl` & `AddressDaoImpl` all import `dao-api`.

-This sharing information is conveyed by the file `dao-api/src/main/java/org/osgi/enroute/examples/microservice/dao/package-info.java` which was automatically generated for you:
+`dao-api` is an API package which is imported by `RestComponentImpl`, `PersonDaoImpl` & `AddressDaoImpl`; hence it must must be exported.
+This is indicated by the automatically generated file `dao-api/src/main/java/org/osgi/enroute/examples/microservice/dao/package-info.java`:
 <p>
   <a class="btn btn-primary" data-toggle="collapse" href="#package-info-dao" aria-expanded="false" aria-controls="package-info-dao">
     package-info.java